Professor of English

 Professor of Sociology and Environmental Studies

 Richard grew up in Oregon.
-He joined the UO faculty in 2002.
-He is the Richard A. Bray Faculty Fellow at the UO and the Chair-Elect of the Environment and Technology Section (ETS) of the American Sociological Association (ASA).
+He joined the UO in 2002.
+His research focuses on environmental sociology, ecological economics, animal studies, and the sociology of science.
+He was the 2013-14 Friends of the Institute for Advanced Study Member of the School of Social Science at the Institute for Advanced Study, the Chair of the Environment and Technology Section (ETS) of the American Sociological Association (ASA) in 2013-14, and the Co-Editor of the journal Organization & Environment from 2006 to 2012.
 He has published dozens of articles, including ones in American Sociological Review, Ecological Economics, Conservation Biology, Nature Climate Change, Social Problems, Sociological Theory, and Theory and Society.
 He has published three books with Monthly Review Press: The Critique of Intelligent Design and The Ecological Rift, both with John Bellamy Foster and Brett Clark, and The Science and Humanism of Stephen Jay Gould with Brett Clark.
-In recognition of his research, he has twice (2004 and 2007) received the Outstanding Publication Award and once (2011) the Honorable Mention for the same award from the ETS of the ASA, and the Rural Sociology Best Paper Award (2011) from the Rural Sociological Society.
-He has also received the Teaching and Mentorship Award (2011) from the ETS of the ASA.
-His research focuses on the social structural forces that generate environmental crises and the philosophy, history, and sociology of science.
-He teaches courses on environmental sociology, social theory, and quantitative methodology.
+In recognition of his research, he has received the Outstanding Publication Award twice (2004 and 2007) and the Honorable Mention for the same award once (2011) from the ETS of the ASA, the Rural Sociology Best Paper Award (2011) from the Rural Sociological Society, the Distinguished Scholarship Award from the Section on Animals & Society of the ASA (2015), and the Honorable Mention for the Lewis A. Coser Award for Theoretical Agenda Setting from the Theory Section of the ASA.
+He has also received the Teaching and Mentorship Award (2011) from the ETS of the ASA, and the Thomas F. Herman Faculty Achievement Award for Distinguished Teaching (2013) and the Faculty Excellence Award (2013) from the University of Oregon.